Sylius/Sylius/docs/index.rst

    :alt:   Sylius Welcome Page

-`Sylius`_ is a modern e-commerce solution for PHP, based on `Symfony2 Framework`_.
+`Sylius`_ is a modern e-commerce solution for PHP, based on `Symfony Framework`_.

 .. note::

-    This documentation assumes you have a working knowledge of the Symfony2 Framework.
+    This documentation assumes you have a working knowledge of the Symfony Framework.
 If you haven't, please start by reading the `Quick Tour`_ from the Symfony documentation.